jdreaver/rust-os/README.md

   - Per CPU scheduling:
     - Global run queue, but scheduling runs independently on each CPU.
 Just need to lock global queue when swapping the running task and getting the next task.
     - Make sure preemption and IRQs are disabled while the scheduler is running on a CPU
-    - Ensure each CPU gets its own tick setup!
-Can we hook the HPET up to multiple CPUs, or do we need to use LAPIC ticks?
   - Re-enable preempt_count check
     - Currently broken thing is `mount 2` then `ls /`.
 Problem is `preempt_count` is 2, _and_ we constantly call scheduler over and over super quickly.
       - Maybe we should panic if we try to `go_to_sleep` while we have a spin lock